 - The fixed electrical installations and any glazing comply with the relevant building regulations

 If you are dreaming of an open plan conservatory, or a conservatory without its own radiator or heating system, you will need buildings regulation approval.
 To get approved, you will have to show that your new conservatory is as energy efficient as the rest of your home.
-To ensure this, work with a reputable glazing and conservatory expert such as Live in Design, who will install double glazing and conservatories which are thermally efficient.
+To ensure this, work with a reputable glazing and conservatory expert such as Inspired Windows and Conservatories, who will install double glazing and conservatories which are thermally efficient.

 For more detailed information about your rights, how to apply for planning permission and specific restrictions, visit the Planning Portal or contact your local planning authority.

-Live in Design has provided energy efficient, hassle free conservatory installation to customers across the South Coast since 1994.
-Located in Fair Oak, Eastleigh, Live in Design is the one stop shop for all your supply and installation needs.
+Inspired Windows and Conservatories has provided energy efficient, hassle free conservatory installation to customers across the South Coast since 1994.
+Located in Fair Oak, Eastleigh, Inspired Windows and Conservatories is the one stop shop for all your supply and installation needs.
 With an unbeaten catalogue of styles, finishes, and designs and an expert installation team, we provide high quality, professional supply and installation services that transform and add value to your home.

 To get in touch with our team, complete our contact form.
 You can also keep up with our news and blogs on Facebook, @InspiredSouthampton.